mx52jing/static-blog/docs/hand-notes/Mac/frequently-commands.md

   rm -rf "/opt/homebrew/Library/Taps/homebrew/homebrew-core"
   brew tap homebrew/core

-Warning: Some taps are not on the default git origin branch and may not receive updates.
-If this is a surprise to you, check out the default branch with: git -C $(brew --repo homebrew/core) checkout master
+Warning: Some taps are not on the default Git origin branch and may not receive updates.
+If this is a surprise to you, check out the default branch with:
+  Git -C $(brew --repo homebrew/core) checkout master
 ```
 - 根据输出提示来修复问题